 You can connect with law students and graduates in a number of ways.
-Our students are currently seeking Fall 2017, Spring 2018, and post graduate opportunities.
+Our students are currently seeking Spring 2018, Summer 2018, and post graduate opportunities.
 We are happy to assist you with:

 - Creating an online job posting so all current students and graduates can view a description of the position and application instructions.
 Once posted and approved, you will receive an email to confirm the posting on our password-protected jobs database.

 - Scheduling interviews at Colorado Law.
 Each year, we welcome nearly 70 employers to Colorado Law to interview students for academic-credit externships as well as paid or unpaid internships at government and non-profit institutions; paid internships with law firms and businesses; and post-graduate employment.
-Our Fall 2017 On-Campus Interview Program ("OCI") begins on August 21, 2017 and we encourage employers from all sectors to participate in this program.
+Our Spring 2018 On-Campus Interview Program ("OCI") begins on February 5, 2018 and we encourage employers from all sectors to participate in this program.
 To reserve an on-campus interview date, contact Annie Fogleman.

 - Being introduced in a more informal manner to prescreened candidates who possess your required qualifications.
 Contact Todd Rogers to discuss what you value in employment candidates.